Variational Image Feature Extraction for the Event Horizon Telescope: Variational Image Domain Analysis

 \section{Variational Image Domain Analysis}

-The critical insight behind \VIDA is that images (sans polarization) and probability densities (modulo overall flux) are in one to one correspondence.
+The critical insight behind \VIDA is that images (sans polarization and modulo total flux) and probability densities are in one-to-one correspondence.
 Namely, images are point-wise positive and integrable.
-Therefore, we use probability divergences as the objective function between the image reconstruction and the filter.
-VIDA is thus similar to variational inference (VI), where typically the Kullback Leiber (KL) divergence \citep{kullback1951} is used.
-We will review probability divergences and the examples used in this paper in \autoref{ssection:divergences}. \VIDA thus consists of three ingredients: \begin{enumerate} \item \textbf{Image} $I(\alpha,\beta)$ whose features we want to extract \item \textbf{Filter} (or approximate image) that parameterizes the features of interest, e.g. ring radius \item A \textbf{divergence}, i.e. the objective function we minimize \end{enumerate} Each of these ingredients has been implemented in the Julia package \VIDAjl\footnote{\url{https://github.com/ptiede/VIDA.jl}}.
-In \autoref{ssection:filter} and \ref{ssection:divergences} we will review the filters and divergences currently implemented in \VIDA respectively.
+Probability divergences are a natural class of objective functions used to compare two probability distributions.
+Furthermore, they have been used in image feature extraction and similarity measures before.
+Divergences thus form a natural objective function between the image reconstruction and the template. \VIDA consists of three ingredients: \begin{enumerate} \item \textbf{Image} $I(\alpha,\beta)$ whose features we want to extract \item \textbf{Template} (or approximate image) that parameterizes the features of interest, e.g. ring radius \item A \textbf{divergence}, i.e. the objective function we minimize \end{enumerate} Each of these building blocks have independent abstract types in \VIDAjl enabling users to easily implement additional images, templates, and divergences\footnote{See the documentation at \url{https://ptiede.github.io/VIDA.jl/dev/} for a tutorial on how to add additional templates}.
+In \autoref{ssection:template} and \ref{ssection:divergences} we will review the templates and divergences currently implemented in \VIDA respectively.